hispindia/whonet-importer/README.md

-## WHONET to DHIS2 AMR Importer App
+## WHONET to DHIS2 AMR Importer App with aggregate data to aggregated data-value

 In the project directory, you can run: